cappuMUC/redmine_issues_hub/README.md

 ![Calendars view with the installed plugin](screenshots/issues_hub_calendar.png)

+## Compatiblility
+This plugin is compatibe to **all versions** since V0.8.
+There should be no problems with other plugins.

 ## Settings
 After installing the plugin, the menu items 'Calendar' and 'Gantt' are hidden from the top menu and only accessible via the 'Issues' item.
 For that reason